cucumber-attic/website/apps/dynamic/views/_posts/where_should_you_use_bdd.md

 ---
 layout: post
 author: thomas
-title:  Where should you use Behaviour-Driven Development, BDD?
+title:  Where should you use Behaviour-Driven Development?
 date:   2016-07-20 00:00:00
 nav: blog
 ---
+*September 5th-6th, Stockholm: Thomas Sundberg will be running a two-day [BDD Kickstart training](https://cucumber.io/events/bdd-kickstart-stockholm-16) with the creator of Cucumber, Aslak Hellesøy.
+This course has been taught to hundreds of teams who have implemented BDD and Cucumber in a safe and effective way.*

 When I was at the <a href="http://europeantestingconference.eu/">European Testing Conference</a> 2016 in Bucharest, a colleague asked for my thoughts on how they should use Behaviour-Driven Development (BDD).
 I had to run off and didn't get a chance to elaborate on my view, so I decided that I should write it down instead.

 My first thought was pretty simple.
-As long they were talking and using BDD as a framework for understanding each other, they were on the right track.
-But the question was more complicated than that.
-They were already using BDD as a communication tool, specifying what the application should do using conversations and writing <a href="https://github.com/cucumber/cucumber/wiki/Gherkin">Gherkin</a> to capture the conversations.
+As long they were talking, and using BDD as a framework for understanding each other, they were on the right track.
+They were already specifying what the application should do by writing <a href="https://github.com/cucumber/cucumber/wiki/Gherkin">Gherkin</a> to capture the conversations.

-Writing Gherkin is not the most important part here.
-The most important part is to have conversations to create a common understanding.
+But writing Gherkin is not the most important part here; it's about creating a common understanding.

-It turned out that the actual question was about for which parts of the system I think it would be a good idea to implement automation using BDD and for which parts they should use unit tests to verify basic correctness.
+The real question my colleague wanted to answer was which parts of the system should they implement automation using BDD and which parts they should use unit tests to verify basic correctness.
 My default answer <b><i>"Everywhere!"</i></b> obviously wasn't not good enough.
-It is especially poor advice to someone who currently is learning and building experience using BDD.
+It's especially poor advice for someone currently learning and building experience using BDD.

-A better advice would describe why BDD should be used in many more places than for testing an application through the user interface.
+Better advice would describe why BDD should be used in more places than just testing an application through the user interface.

 Let me start with a reasoning around the agile testing pyramid.
 I'll quickly define what I mean.